Terradue/doc-developer-sandbox/source/design/workflow.rst

       * What will each node read as inputs?
       * What will each node write as outputs?
       * What parameters does each node need?
+      * Is my workflow cost-effective in terms of I/O?